morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 In some cases, you might want attendees to install some software or download some materials in advance of the workshop.
 This can be crucial when the installation or download might take 15-30 minutes and you only have two hours for the entire workshop.
 In this case, you can create a Morea Reading with the labels "Pre-Workshop" and "Required" which refers the attendee to the relevant installation instructions.
 Attendees who have problems with the installation could arrive at the workshop early in order to receive help completing the installation, or else they simply partner with another attendee during the workshop who has successfully installed the software.

 In yet other cases, you might want attendees to have acquired a skill prior to the workshop.
 For example, your workshop might involve teaching some intermediate-level skill with Jupyter notebooks, and so you require that attendees have basic knowledge of Python and Jupyter.
-In this case, you could specify a Morea Prerequisite Module: a separate Module that attendees should refer to prior to the workshop to make sure they have the necessary knowledge for your workshop.
+In this case, you could specify a Morea Prerequisite Module: a separate Module with its own Readings and Experiences that attendees should work through prior to the workshop to make sure they have the necessary knowledge for your workshop.

 ### The in-workshop phase

-The actual workshop can have many different organizations.
+A workshop can be organized in many different ways.
 Sometimes, it makes sense to interleave short lectures with activities.
 In this case, you might want to create one or more Morea Readings with the label "In-workshop" that points to the slides associated with your lectures, as well as one or more Morea Experiences with instructions on how to carry out the activities.

 Some workshops might not have any "lecture" at all.
 Instead, the instructor guides the attendees interactively through the use of a tool or problem solving scenario.
 In this case, you might want to provide a sequence of Morea Experiences with the label "In-workshop" that document what you the attendees to do for each logical section of the material.